Bart Ehrman is a slippery type.

 Here’s what he says.
 Oh, and because it won’t be obvious to those who are familiar with Ehrman’s work, where he uses the phrase “biblical scholarship,” he’s talking about his own work.
 Speaking of Christians who think that Christians should believe the teaching of the Bible, he says:

 Throughout most of history most Christian thinkers would have been seen this view as theological nonsense.
 Or blasphemy.
 The Bible was never to be an object of faith.
 God through Christ was.
 Being a Christian meant believing in Christ, not believing in the Bible.

 Here are the historical realities.
 Christianity existed before the Bible came into being: no one decided that our twenty-seven books of the New Testament should be “the” Christian Scripture until three hundred years after the death of the apostles.
 Since that time Christianity has existed in places where there were no Bibles to be found, where no one could read the Bible, where no one correctly understood the Bible.
 Yet it has existed.
 Christianity does not stand or fall with the Bible.

 And so, biblical scholarship will not destroy Christianity.
 It might de-convert people away from a modern form of fundamentalist belief.
 But that might be a very good thing indeed.

-Wow.
-So teaching people that what the Bible says is false and the Bible is unreliable is fine from a Christian perspective, because we’re supposed to trust God and not the Bible, and the early Christians didn’t have the compiled Bible that we now have?
+So apparently, teaching people that what the Bible says is false and the Bible is unreliable is fine from a Christian perspective, because we’re supposed to trust God and not the Bible, and the early Christians didn’t have the compiled Bible that we now have?